Published and Effective as of January 5, 2026.

 16. Trials and Betas

 If Customer receives access to the Service or Service features on a free or trial basis or as an alpha, beta or early access offering (“Trials and Betas”), use is permitted only for Customer’s internal evaluation during the period designated by Picflow (or if not designated, 30 days).
 Trials and Betas are optional and either party may terminate Trials and Betas at any time for any reason.
 Trials and Betas may be inoperable, incomplete or include features that Picflow may never release, and their features and performance information are Picflow’s Confidential Information.
-Notwithstanding anything else in this Agreement, Picflow provides Trials and Betas “AS IS” with no warranty, indemnity or support and its liability for Trials and Betas.
+Notwithstanding anything else in this Agreement, Picflow provides Trials and Betas “AS IS” with no warranty, indemnity or support, and its liability for Trials and Betas is limited as set out in Section 13 (Limitations of Liability).

 17. Publicity